dataloop-ai-apps/dtlpy-converters/README.md

 * on_item_end
 * on_annotation

 For each step, the "on_{entity}\_start" will perform a pre-process before the actual "on_{entity}" run.
-Each "on_{entity}" will thread the children of the next level to create an optimal runtime.
-For annotations, there's a function "on_{annotation-type}" (e.g "on_box") to separate the conversion of each type.
+Each "on_ {entity}" will thread the children of the next level to create an optimal runtime.
+For annotations, there's a function " on_{annotation-type}" (e.g "on_box") to separate the conversion of each type.

 The following diagram demonstrate the pre/post functions and the parallelism of the conversion:
 ![diagram](assets/parallel_diagram.png)

 ## Examples

 ### Coco To Dataloop

 Here's a short example for downloading and converting a dataset.
 Dataset's annotations will be downloaded to the `local_path` and the output file will go to `to_path`

 ```python
 import asyncio